|

-in Dynamic Facilitation Skills since 1990, it is still new.
-It's a
+seminars in Dynamic Facilitation Skills since 1990, it is still

-trained, and have it work out great.
-The facilitator structures the
+without being specially trained, and have it work out great.
+The

 The dynamic facilitator establishes a “zone” of thinking and talking